 - Consideration of whether the meeting has been duly convened

 - Presentation of annual report and audit report as well as consolidated accounts and audit report for the Group

 - Address by the President

-- Matter of adoption of the income statement and balance sheet and consolidated income statement and consolidated balance sheet for the Group
+- Matter of adoption of the income statement and balance sheet and consolidated income statement and consolidated balance sheet

 - Resolution regarding distribution of profits

 - Matter of discharge of the Board members and the President from liability

 - Determination of number of Board members and deputy members

 - Determination of fee for the Board of Directors